jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I’m not talking about an idealist world from story time.
 This place of sharing tools already exists.
 We've already met it, and likely used it too.
 Wikipedia, YouTube, StackOverflow, VS Code, GitHub, Linux, and Chrome are only a few examples of the wonderful world of cooperation that exists today.
 It’s called the open-source community because software and ideas are "openly shared" to help create new tools.
 Millions of creators and contributors, designers and coders, who don’t care about a person’s title but only how well they solve problems, are already working and living inside a fundamentally new story that’s responsible for our online world.

-These are people who are changing the world, yet they don’t have the historical or political knowledge to explain themselves.
+These are people who are changing the world.
+They've force change upon the world.
+They've made the entire tech industry embrace open-source.
+They've made education open to the masses.
+Yet they don’t have the historical or political knowledge to explain themselves.
 They are strongly bent on solving real-world problems with technology.
-They hate the "busy work" of aimless marketing meetings, useless PowerPoint presentations, and confinements within outdated technology because "that’s what the boss knows."
+They hate the "busy work" of aimless marketing meetings, useless PowerPoint presentations about the "garbage bin" problem, and confinements within outdated technology because "that’s what the boss knows."
 My goal is to help rid our society of old philosophies holding back the vision of these creators and contributors, to let these protagonists prosper.

 People often say we’re addicted to our phones.
 We aren’t.
 Checking news feeds, downloading ping-pong games, and taking endless photos are the acts of regular people learning what their new tools can do.
 Our ancestors did the same the last time they were extras, learning about printed books, telescopes, and muskets.
 Those were simply addictive toys until new philosophies turned them into lightsabers.
 Despite the rules, these new tools empowered people to read unknown history, see the universe for themselves, and revolt against royalty.